-- (6) Industrial sites based on Standard Industrial Classification codes; - (7) Marinas (service and maintenance areas); - (8) Outdoor liquid container storage; - (9) Outdoor loading/unloading facilities; - (10) Public works storage areas; - (11) Facilities that generate or store hazardous materials; - (12) Commercial container nursery; - (13) Contaminated sites/brownfields; - (14) Other land uses and activities as designated by the municipality. - O. Contaminated and brownfield sites.
-Where BMPs may contribute to the migration of contaminants in groundwater, the water quality and runoff volume, stream channel protection, and peak rate control standards shall be met; however, at the Municipal Engineer's discretion, the minimum infiltration requirement may be reduced or eliminated commensurate with the contaminated area, and the required water quality and runoff control measures may be increased to mitigate the reduced infiltration requirement for the contaminated area. - P. Additional water quality requirements.
-The municipality may require additional stormwater control measures for stormwater discharges to special management areas, including but not limited to: - (1) Water bodies listed as "impaired" by PADEP. - (2) Any water body or watershed with an approved total maximum daily load (TMDL). - (3) Areas of known existing flooding problems. - (4) Critical areas with sensitive resources (e.g., state-designated special protection waters, cold-water fisheries, carbonate geology or other groundwater recharge areas that may be highly vulnerable to contamination, drainage areas to water supply reservoirs, etc.). - Q. Applicants shall utilize the Pennsylvania Stormwater Best Management Practices Manual (PA BMP Manual), as amended, or other sources acceptable to the Municipal Engineer, for testing and design standards for BMPs, and where there is a conflict with the provisions of this chapter, the most restrictive applies.
-If methods other than green infrastructure, LID, and CD methods are proposed to achieve the volume and rate controls required under this chapter, the SWM Site Plan must include a detailed justification demonstrating that the use of LID, green infrastructure, and CD are not practicable. - R. For areas underlain by karst or carbonate geology that may be susceptible to the formation of sinkholes and other karst features, the location, type, and design of infiltration BMPs shall be based on a site evaluation conducted by a qualified licensed professional and based on the PA BMP Manual (as amended) or other design guidance acceptable to the Municipal Engineer. - S. All regulated activities located within a special flood hazard area designated by the Federal Emergency Management Agency (FEMA) shall comply with Chapter 96, Floodplain Management, and Chapter 200, Article XII, Flood Hazard District, and shall be designed to maintain the flood-carrying capacity of the floodway such that the base flood elevations are not increased, either upstream or downstream.
-The natural conveyance characteristics of the site and the receiving floodplain shall be incorporated into the stormwater management practices proposed for the site.
+The Municipality may require additional stormwater control measures for stormwater discharges to special management areas including, but not limited to:

+- 1. Water bodies listed as "impaired" by PA DEP. - 2.
+Any water body or watershed with an approved Total Maximum Daily Load ("TMDL"). - 3.
+Areas of known existing flooding problems. - 4.
+Critical areas with sensitive resources (e.g., State designated special protection waters, cold water fisheries, carbonate geology or other groundwater recharge areas that may be highly vulnerable to contamination, drainage areas to water supply reservoirs, etc.). - Q. Applicants shall utilize the Pennsylvania Stormwater Best Management Practices Manual (PA BMP Manual), as amended, or other sources acceptable to the Municipal Engineer, for testing and design standards for BMPs, and where there is a conflict with the provisions of this Ordinance, the most restrictive applies. - R. For areas underlain by karst or carbonate geology that may be susceptible to the formation of sinkholes and other karst features, the location, type, and design of infiltration BMPs shall be based on a Site evaluation conducted by a qualified Licensed Professional and based on the PA BMP Manual (as amended) or other design guidance acceptable to the Municipal Engineer. - S. All Regulated Activities located within a Special Flood Hazard Area designated by the Federal Emergency Management Agency (FEMA) shall comply with Section 225-24 of the East Caln Township Zoning Ordinance, as amended and shall be designed to maintain the flood carrying capacity of the floodway such that the base flood elevations are not increased, either upstream or downstream.
+The natural conveyance characteristics of the Site and the receiving floodplain shall be incorporated into the stormwater management practices proposed for the Site. - T. Disturbance of existing ground cover during construction of the proposed Regulated Activity is prohibited within fifty (50) feet of top-of-bank of all perennial and intermittent waterways, water bodies (lakes, ponds, etc.) and wetlands, except for activities otherwise approved by State or local agencies (e.g., stream restoration projects, road crossings, subsurface utility projects, etc.), and approved stormwater discharges.
+At the Municipal Engineer's discretion, and with Conservation District and PADEP approval where necessary, the non-disturbance buffer may be reduced because of setback or other Site constraints, but never be less than ten (10) feet.